nerfine/qr-dep-documentation/README.md

   depinstaller-nowinget.bat
   ```

-* This file is located in the same directory as the main installer.
+* You can find the bat file above..

 ---